Tony-Starkb/Socially/README.md

 ### 📝 Posts

 - Full CRUD: create, read, update, delete
+- Authentication required for feed access and post operations
+- Media upload step with Cloudinary integration: `POST /api/v1/posts/upload-media` returns an `image_url` before creating the post
+- Uses Cloudinary as the CDN/media storage backend so the app stores only secure image URLs, not raw files
+- Commenting support: add comments to posts and delete comments cleanly
 - Ownership enforcement — users can only edit or delete their own posts (`403` otherwise)
 - Like / unlike system using a composite primary key (`post_id`, `user_id`) on the `post_likes` table — a user cannot like the same post twice, enforced by the schema itself
 - Soft-delete pattern via `is_deleted` flag — preserves referential integrity instead of hard-deleting rows